Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/never-stop-learning.md

 You are a legendary Angular developer, but your company has a massive product that runs on Angular 10, so it's what you dream, breathe, and code like a legend.

-You might be the best in the world when it comes to being an Angular 10 developer!
+You might be the best in the world for being an Angular 10 developer!

 At one stage, the business might finally decide to switch, and they make a drastic decision to move everything over to Vue.

-You've seen Vue, you know the basics, but the intern sitting next to you seems to be doing a better job than what you used to do 🤯.
+You've seen Vue, you know the basics, but the intern sitting next to you seems to be doing a better job than you used to do 🤯.

 However, a good developer will put this feeling aside and take this as a learning opportunity.